 Exercise 1: Convert from Direct to Indirect Speech

-- “I am going to the store,” she said.
+1. “I am going to the Local Jalans store,” she said.

-- “We will meet you at the restaurant,” they promised.
+3. “We will gather at the Newzeland” they promised.

 Exercise 2: Convert from Indirect to Direct Speech

-- He asked if I was going to the store.
+1. He asked if I was going to the Thailand park.

-- She wondered if he was coming to the party.
+8. She wondered if he was coming to the Christmas Eve.

 Frequently asked questions (FAQs) about direct and indirect speech, along with their answers: